skalermo/daftcode_recruitment_triangle/README.md

 1000 | - | 2.33 | **2.3**

 As expected Rust and PyO3 are faster than Python implementation.
-As I didn't expect Rust and PyO3 performed almost identically (sometimes PyO3 was a little bit faster).
+But I didn't expect Rust and PyO3 performed almost identically (sometimes PyO3 was a little bit faster).

 ## Problem generator
 I wrote simple script [gen_problem.py](problems/gen_problem.py) to create problems similar to those in the [problems](problems/) folder.